Abhishek-Shukla-github/Hashnode-blog/cm1zqegm8000209mghviuevn9.md

 Problem Link: [https://bigfrontend.dev/problem/find-corresponding-node-in-two-identical-DOM-tree](https://bigfrontend.dev/problem/find-corresponding-node-in-two-identical-DOM-tree)

-DOM traversal are one of the crucial aspects for any Frontend Interview especially in the top tech companies.
+DOM traversal is one of the crucial aspects for any Frontend Interview especially in the top tech companies.

-However it’s also important from the conceptual Point of View and albeit rare that you have to manually change a DOM Node , still the understanding of the DOM Tree helps you solidify the internal working of the Frontend frameworks like React, Vue, etc.
+However it’s also important from the conceptual Point of View and albeit rare that you have to manually change a DOM Node , still the understanding of the DOM Tree helps you solidify the internal workings of the frontend frameworks like React, Vue, etc.

 In this problem we’ll find the corresponding node in 2 identical trees.